-GMDSI sponsors three PhD students who have spent time in industry, and intend to return to industry.
-Their research will focus on improving concepts and technologies that support the use of models in real-world decision-making.
+GMDSI sponsors two PhD students who have spent time in industry, and intend to return to industry.
+Their research focusses on improving concepts and technologies that support the use of models in real-world decision-making.

 - improved uncertainty analysis where hydraulic properties are structurally controlled